 |Frontier Airlines World Mastercard from Barclays||$79|

 |Hawaiian Airlines World Elite Mastercard||$99|

 Barclays co-branded travel cards

 Barclays offers a wide range of travel credit cards, in partnership with major airline and hotel brands.
 Here’s a deeper look into some of the most popular offerings:

 A favorite of American Airlines flyers, the AAdvantage Aviator card lets users rack up miles on their everyday purchases, making it easier than ever to get to their next reward flight.

 The card also offers an incredibly generous sign-up bonus – 60,000 miles if you make a purchase in the first 90 days and pay the card’s annual fee.
 When you meet those requirements, you’ll also earn a companion certificate, which allows you to bring a friend on your next flight for just $99 plus taxes and fees.

-With no annual fee and an earning rate that supports high-budget purchases like gas and groceries, the Wyndham Rewards Visa is a great way for travelers to bulk up their hotel points.
+With a modest annual fee and an earning rate that supports high-budget purchases like gas and groceries, the Wyndham Rewards Earner Plus Visa is a great way for travelers to bulk up their hotel points.